ubirch/ubirch-verification-js/README.md

 # ubirch-verification-js

-JavaScript package to verify that data has been anchored in blockchains through the ubirch system
+JavaScript package to verify that data has been anchored in blockchains through the Ubirch system

 ## Installing from NPM.